 - The driver took the car without the owner's permission (and got into an accident)

 When you initially apply for car insurance, you are asked to list everyone in your household.
 Some car insurance policies cover every household member, while others may only cover licensed members.
 Why would a person be excluded from an insurance policy?
-Perhaps they have a poor driving record or a prior driving under the influence (DUI) conviction and including him or her jacks up your insurance premium rates.
+Perhaps they have a poor driving record or a prior driving under the influence (DUI) conviction and including them jacks up your insurance premium rates.

 Borrowed Car Accidents: Who Pays?
 Related Resources

-Car accidents, particularly when you're borrowing another person’s vehicle, can become complicated.
-While the insurance follows the car, not the driver, there are situations where your own automobile coverage may come into play.
+Vehicle accidents, particularly when you're borrowing another family member's or friend's vehicle, can become complicated and require the help of a car accident attorney.
+While the insurance follows the car, not the motorist, there are situations where your own automobile coverage may come into play.